The Structural Heart Disease Center and Valve Clinic

 at risk for stroke due to atrial fibrillation, and procedures to treat congenital heart conditions.
 Even if you were previously thought to be ineligible for surgery or otherwise untreatable, you’re assured to receive the most advanced treatments to improve your longevity and quality of life.

 For your convenience, every phase of your evaluation is done right here at the Center.
 We provide this comprehensive care in a patient-centered environment where our highly accessible physicians, nurses and staff do their utmost to make you feel as comfortable as possible.

 Why Choose Us

-- We collaborate with Columbia/New York-Presbyterian Hospital to provide you with the most advanced minimally invasive treatment modalities for valve repair, even if you were previously thought to be untreatable.
+- We provide you with the most advanced minimally invasive treatment modalities for valve repair, even if you were previously thought to be untreatable.

-- A multidisciplinary team of specialty physicians in cardiac surgery, vascular surgery, cardiac imaging, and interventional cardiology including world-renowned interventional cardiologist Antonio Colombo, MD, Attending Cardiologist at Stamford Health and a Visiting Professor of Medicine at Columbia/New York-Presbyterian Hospital, will evaluate you to determine the best course of treatment.
+- A multidisciplinary team of specialty physicians in cardiac surgery, vascular surgery, cardiac imaging, and interventional cardiology including world-renowned interventional cardiologist Antonio Colombo, MD, will evaluate you to determine the best course of treatment.